telerik/blazor-docs/_contentTemplates/dropdowns/templates.md

 #end

 #tag-template
 The `TagTemplate` determines how the selected items are rendered in the main element of the component.
-By default, the text from the particular suggestion is rendered inside the tag.
+By default, the text of the particular item is rendered inside the tag.

 The `TagTemplate` exposes a `context` which represents the data item object.
 Cast it to the respective model type to access or render the item properties.
 #end